Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

-In this lesson, we learn about
+In these lessons we will learn about

 A tangent to a circle is a straight line, in the plane of the circle, which touches the circle at only one point.
 The point is called the point of tangency or the point of contact.